Amanda Stanton Opens Up About Her Split From Josh Murray, What Really Caused The ‘BIP’ Stars To Split

 “There was a lot of different reasons [we called off our engagement],” Stanton explained.
 “At the end of the day, we were just two very different people.
 I think there are some things when you love someone you can work on and try to fix things, and then there are some things you just can’t fix.
 I think it got to that point where we just knew it wasn’t going to work.”

 Murray clashed with several co-stars on Bachelor in Paradise.
-This includes a heated exchange with Nick Viall, whom Murray had previously competed against for Andi Dorfman’s heart on The Bachelorette.
+This includes a heated exchange with Nick Viall, who Murray had previously competed against for Andi Dorfman’s heart on The Bachelorette.

-Murray won Dorfman’s final rose on The Bachelorette and ended the season with a big engagement.
-Their romance didn’t last long.
+Murray won Dorfman’s final rose on The Bachelorette and ended the season with a big engagement, but their romance didn’t last long.
 The couple decided to part ways eight months later.
 In her official memoir, Dorfman claims that Murray was verbally abusive, paranoid, and controlling.

 Several BIP cast members tried to warn Amanda Stanton about Murray’s dark past, but she refused to listen.
 Instead, Stanton trusted Murray when he denied the allegations of abuse and claimed that Dorfman’s memoir was “a fictional story.”